thefence/resume/mattsw-resume-2018.md

 	Day to day work includes working with flexible, scalable infrastructure and Azure solutions to create and manage complex, redundant web applications.
 For the Dynamics 365 Marketing product I decreased the attack surface area by 50% while working on the mega project to bring all Dynamics 365 Marketing services into Azure.

-	After becoming an expert in many of the technologies used by this DevOps team, I have become a primary mentor for all Dynamics 365 DevOps and Security new hires as well as a DevOps methodology training instructor.
+	I have become a primary mentor for all Dynamics 365 DevOps and Security new hires as well as a DevOps methodology training instructor.
 I am also on the change approval board for all pre-production and production changes made to the Dynamics 365 products.

 	Daily tasks require expert level knowledge of MSSQL, Powershell, C#, Ruby, Azure REST APIs, AzureSQL, IIS, DNS, AppDynamics, ThousandEyes, and various Solarwinds monitoring systems.